GaddoStaffu/QR-Attendance-System-with-Geofencing-and-Face-Authentication/README.md

-# QR Based Attendance System with Geofencing and Face Authentication - In Development
+# QR-Based Attendance System with Geofencing and Face Authentication - In Development

 A QR-Based Attendance System Capstone Project for USTP Alubijid with geofencing and face recognition technology for enhanced security and authentication.